logo

 The transition period is a significant time for the cow, and how you manage your cows as they prepare to calve can impact on how quickly they recover post-calving.
 Here’s a few tips to help you set your plan for calving:

-• Draft dry cows into springer mob regularly
+• Draft dry cows into the springer mob regularly.

-• For cows at or above body condition score (BCS) targets, restrict feeding to 90% maintenance.
-For cows below BCS targets, continue to feed at 100% maintenance.
-See feedright for more info on nutrition
+• For cows above body condition score (BCS) targets, restrict feeding to 90% maintenance.
+For cows at or below BCS targets, continue to feed at 100% maintenance.

 • Ensure appropriate minerals are being provided – develop a plan with your nutritionist or vet according to your farm needs.